2023 UCCE Master Food Preserver Training

 Who Can Apply

 - Applicants must be comfortable using a computer and accessing the internet.
-Quizzes and homework are primarily online; class communication is via email.
+Class lessons, quizzes and homework are online using Google Classroom; class communication is via email.

 How to Apply

 - Attend one of two online informational meetings to learn more about the volunteer requirements as well as the selection and training process.
 Each session lasts one hour and will be recorded.
 Attendance or viewing of the information meeting is a mandatory pre-requisite to apply.
 Please RSVP online to attend one of the training information meetings shown below, or to receive a link to the meeting recording.

 - Friday, October 21: 12:00 Noon—1:00 PM

 - Friday, November 18, 2022: 12:00 Noon—1:00 PM

 If you missed attending one of these sessions or would like to see it again, view the recording of the November 18 information session.